3mdeb/news-and-ideas/README.md

 >Do not add any additional files like images here.
 [TBD]
 >Do not add `post.md` file.

-### Necessary information in your article
+### Post template

-The article must have a few information, that will be crucial for `Hugo` static pages generator:
+The post must have a few information, that will be crucial for `Hugo` static pages generator:

 ```